deftio/quikchat/README.md

 [List of Examples on Github](https://deftio.github.io/quikchat/examples/index.html)

-Full Examples are in the repo examples folder:
+Full Examples are in the repo examples folder (relative link):
 [Example Code and Demo](./examples/index.html).

 Examples include using ESM, UMD modules, theming, running multiple chats on the same page, and integration with LLM providers such as Ollama, LMStudio, OpenAI compatible providers.